File: <rickettsiae.htm> <Medical

 RICKETTSIAE (Contact) Please CLICK on

-underlined links for details: Ticks and
+underlined links for details: The

 cosmopolitan rat mite, Liponyssus bacoti transmits